-How Cancer Begins?
+How Does Cancer Begin?

 Cancer is not just one disease, but rather a group of more than 100 different diseases that is caused by the uncontrolled growth of abnormal cells in the body.

-Learn more about the various types of cancer and read about the latest cancer research breakthroughs and innovative cancer fighting treatments.
+Learn more about the various types of cancer and read about the latest cancer research breakthroughs and innovative cancer-fighting treatments.